Skip to main content

 Genome of Europe

-The Genome of Europe is a multi-country project bringing together European countries to build a high-quality European network of national genomic reference cohorts, representative of the European population.
-It contributes to the objectives of the 1+MG Declaration and works closely with the EU-funded projects implementing it.
+The Genome of Europe is a big multi-country project co-funded under the Digital Europe programme, to be launched in 2024.
+It will bring together European countries to build a high-quality European network of national genomic reference cohorts, representative of the European population.
+It will contribute to the objectives of the 1+MG Declaration and work closely with the EU-funded projects implementing it.

 Main outcomes and deliverables